Why am I writing a youth sports article on a real estate website?

-- Special shout out to the amazing parent volunteer coaches I had the privilege of coaching 2 or more seasons of a sport with and did so with passion and dedication – Peter Anderson, Steve O’Driscoll, Steve Scholl, Gary Chiang, Joe Haws, Todd Leyte-Vidal, and Tim Netane.
+- Special shout out to the amazing parent volunteer coaches I had the privilege of coaching 2 or more seasons (many other awesome parents I coached 1 season with) of a sport with and did so with passion and dedication – Peter Anderson, Steve O’Driscoll, Steve Scholl, Gary Chiang, Joe Haws, Todd Leyte-Vidal, and Tim Netane.

 STEP UP AND VOLUNTEER COACH!